rinhugs/D2-Game-Mechanics/Perks/S20 Lightfall/Destabilizing Rounds.md

 # Destabilizing Rounds
-## Game Description
-Final blows cause nearby targets to become volatile.
-## Telesto Description
+## TLDR
-Kills with this weapon applies Volatile debuff to nearby enemies.
+Kills with this weapon causes enemy to explode, applying Volatile debuff to nearby enemies.
-Specifically:
-* XX meters = distance that nearby enemies receive Volatile debuff.
-* YY seconds = time that Volatile debuff lasts.
+## Detailed Info
+On Weapon Kill:
+> Enemies Explode, applying Volatile in a [?] meter radius